SBit-Project/sbit.dev/docs/SBit-Core/Building/build-osx.md

 brew install berkeley-db4
 ```

-## Build SBit Core
+## Build Sbit Core

-1. Clone the SBit Core source code:
+1. Clone the Sbit Core source code:

     ```shell
     git clone --recursive https://github.com/SBit-Project/SBit.git
     cd sbit
     ```

-2. Build SBit Core:
+2. Build Sbit Core:

-    Configure and build the headless SBit Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Sbit Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.